Fidelity expands ETF partnership with BlackRock

 The company said it wanted more access to Fidelity’s millions of brokerage customers and to registered investment advisers who use Fidelity’s platform.

-About half of the added funds are in the fixed income area, including popular categories like short-term U.S. Treasury bonds and emerging market bonds.
-Country-specific stock funds for Japan, India and China were also added.

-The expanded offerings included all 10 of BlackRock’s new “core” iShares line-up, which carry lower fees to better compete with Vanguard Group’s ETFs.

-The move follows Charles Schwab Corp’s (SCHW.N) announcement last month of a free trading platform for 105 ETFs from six providers, but not BlackRock.
-Participants included State Street Corp (STT.N), the second-largest manager of ETFs; Invesco’s (IVZ.N) PowerShares; and Schwab’s own small ETF lineup.
+The move follows Charles Schwab Corp’s announcement last month of a free trading platform for 105 ETFs from six providers but not BlackRock.
+Participants included State Street Corp, the second-largest manager of ETFs; Invesco’s PowerShares; and Schwab’s own small ETF lineup.

-Both Schwab and Fidelity are seeking to minimize the “free rider” problem that ETFs created, said Brad Hintz, an analyst at Sandford Bernstein.

-Before ETFs were popular, brokerage firms collected sizable marketing fees from fund companies when customers bought mutual funds.
-But they collected nothing more than the customer’s small trade commission on ETF sales.

-“This was a nuisance originally but in recent years has become more and more significant as ETFs have grown at the expense of the ‘paying clients,’ the mutual fund companies,” Hintz said.

-Now, with the new free trade ETF platforms, the brokerages can again collect marketing fees from the fund companies.

-Despite the heated competition between the two brokers, Fidelity’s expanded partnership with BlackRock was not a response to the Schwab offering, said Kathleen Murphy, president of personal investing at Boston-based Fidelity.
+Fidelity’s expanded partnership with BlackRock was not a response to the Schwab offering, said Kathleen Murphy, president of personal investing at the Boston-based firm.

 “We’ve been proactive from the start,” she said.
 “We’re not being reactive.”